minjay/div_curl/README.md

 # div_curl
-The codes accompanying the paper "Cross-covariance functions for tangent vector fields on the sphere"
+The codes accompanying the paper "Modeling tangential vector fields on the sphere". **Note that this description is out of date and needs to be updated.**

 The aim of this repository is to allow the reproduction of all numerical results reported in this paper.